m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L45-L48">test/Examples/SimpleDoor.purs L45-L48</a></sup></p>
 <!-- PD_END -->

+Breaking down the syntax:

-This DSL syntax reads as: "From state `DoorOpen` on message `Close`, transition to state `DoorClosed`" and "From state `DoorClosed` on message `Open`, transition to state `DoorOpen`".
-The `Empty` constructor initializes an empty transition list, and `:*` is an infix operator that appends each transition to the list, building up the complete state machine specification.
+- `Empty` initializes an empty transition list
+- `:*` is an infix operator that appends each transition to the list
+- `"DoorOpen" :@ "Close" >| "DoorClosed"` means: in state `DoorOpen`, when receiving message `Close`, transition to state `DoorClosed`
+- The `@` operator connects a state to a message, and `>|` indicates the target state

-This type-level specification fully defines the state machine.
-Based on this spec, we can now create an update function that the compiler ensures only allows legal state transitions:
+This type-level specification fully defines the state machine's structure.
+The compiler can now use this specification to ensure our implementation is correct.

+#### The Update Function

+Based on this specification, we create an update function using `mkUpdateGeneric`:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs